 Dr. Larry Venezia

 Dr. Venezia is a 1976 Graduate of Cornell University College of Veterinary Medicine.
-After 33 years of practice his focus is still on improving his veterinary skills at every opportunity.
-Dr. Venezia is PennHip certified, a member of the AVMA and a member of the cape cod veterinary association.
-He has a special interest in canine breeding and reproduction.
-His interests include wildlife preservation, sailing and local sports.
-Dr. Venezia lives in Yarmouthport with his wife Nancy, his two dogs Joe and Willow, and his cat Woody.
+After 37 years of practice his focus is still on improving his veterinary skills at every opportunity.
+Dr. Venezia is PennHip certified, He has a special interest in canine breeding and reproduction.
+Professional goals include keeping up to date on anything that allows him to improve patient care.
+His interests include preserving the bond between dedicated dog and cat owners and their pets, wildlife preservation, sailing and local sports.
+Dr. Venezia lives in Yarmouthport with his wife Nancy, his dogs Sanders, Cam, and Willow, and his cats Woody and Winky.